 Probably yes.
 However, there are a few exceptions.

 It also doesn’t make sense to install a power diverter if you’re receiving a high rate of export payment for your solar electricity.
 In this case, it might be more profitable to sell your surplus solar electricity than to use it for hot water.

 Finally, for a power diverter to work you’ll need solar panels.
 Read Are Solar Panels Worth it in Ireland to find out if you should go solar.
-Or if you’re ready for a quote, then enter your Eircode below to compare quotes from Ireland’s best vetted solar installers now.
+Or if you’re ready for a quote, then enter your Eircode below.
 All the installers on our network can include a power diverter in your quote:

 Solar Panel Power Diverters and Batteries

 A solar panel power diverter soaks up surplus electricity from your solar panel system.
 So does battery storage.
 This means there can be conflicts if the system components aren’t chosen correctly.
 However, with the right model of power diverter this won’t be an issue.
 You see, there are two main kinds of power diverter: “Zero-export” and “battery-compatible”.

 The zero-export kind is great if you don’t have batteries.
 It captures every last Watt of surplus solar electricity for hot water.
 The downside is zero-export power diverters can conflict with battery storage systems.
 For example, zero-export power diverters will sometimes drain electricity from a battery.